Recruitment process

 You are only required to complete this questionnaire if you are progressing to a formal interview.
 You will be presented with a number of statements where you will be asked to select the statement that is most like you and the one that is least like you.
 This is used to measure your preferred or typical way of working – there are no right or wrong answers.

-The Pre-Entry Physical Test ensures that candidates who are successful through the recruitment process have the minimum level of strength and fitness for the 12-week Recruit Training Course.
+The Physical Pre-Entry Test ensures that candidates who are successful through the recruitment process have the minimum level of strength and fitness for the 12-week Recruit Training Course.

 The test is comprised of two parts:

-This includes 8 exercises simulating scenarios that may be experienced by a firefighter
+This includes 8 exercises simulating scenarios that may be experienced by a firefighter.

 You will be timed from the start of the first job-related task until completion of the last task.
 Your total time must be 8 minutes and 15 seconds or less.
 There will be then a 7-minute rest before commencing the strength and endurance test.